Ruby1993/market-analytics-hw/README.md

 * Any code you used for the data munging steps, or a concise outline of the steps you took.
 * An image of your map or a link to it if it's on the web.
-* An image of your plots, along with a your brief analysis and suggested further steps.
+* An image of your plots, along with your brief analysis and suggested further steps.

 Text should be measured in paragraphs, not pages!
 Please don't hesitate to reach out to ian.stuart@wework.com with any questions.
 Thank you!